 Members of the CGU community who wish to seek advice or assistance concerning, or to discuss options for dealing with, Prohibited Conduct on a strictly confidential basis may speak with licensed counselors, clergy, medical providers in the context of seeking medical treatment, and rape crisis counselors, who, except in very narrow circumstances specified by law, will not disclose confidential communications.
-Students who wish to speak to a licensed counselor on a confidential basis may contact the Monsour Counseling and Psychological Services or EmPOWER Center.
+Students who wish to speak to a licensed counselor on a confidential basis may contact the EmPOWER Center.
 The Employee Assistance Program is a resource for faculty and staff.
 The Chaplains of The Claremont Colleges are also available to counsel students, faculty and staff on a confidential basis.
-The Ombudsman Office (ombuds@cgu.edu) is also a confidential resource.